 This will help you get your message across in a frame and resolution that can serve up beautifully to consumers.
 Take the opportunity to flesh out your message and show everything your company offers.

 In 2020, 53% of online shopping traffic came from mobile devices vs. desktop computers, while desktop users still accounted for 56% of all e-commerce revenue.
 This leads us to believe that while people enjoy browsing on their mobile device, when it’s time to make a purchase, consumers would still rather complete this action on a desktop.

 Digital Marketing Strategies

 Your business should utilize both desktop and mobile marketing.
-By focusing on both, you can capture consumers both when they’re home and when they’re out, and you can create an effective mix of engagement and selling.
+Run campaigns and see what the data tells you about your target audience and make campaign optimizations based on your consumer behavior.
+By focusing on both, you can capture consumers wherever they are active.
+This way, you can create an effective mix of engagement and selling.

-More specific attention and targeting depends on the business.
-For more information or if you need help with your marketing strategy, please contact us today.
-It’s our job to keep an eye on mobile trends, and keep up with your consumers and their changing habits.
+More specific attention and targeting depends on the business, and Rebel is here to help distribute that attention with top-notch digital marketing efforts.
+For more information, or if you need help with your marketing strategy, contact us today.
+It’s our job to keep an eye on mobile trends and keep up with your consumers and their changing habits.